7-9 New Canadian Books Report

 Gosselin, Cheryl A., “Vers l’avenir: Québec Women’s Politics Between 1945 and 1967: Feminist, Maternalist and Nationalist Links,” Ph.D.
 Dissertation, Université de Montreal, 2003.
 (HQ1236.5.Q8 G67 2002)

 For French records, include all accents as listed in the MARC record.
 Only the first word in a French title and the first word in a French subtitle need to be capitalized.
-If there are questions regarding French accents, punctuation, or capitalization, contact the Canadian Studies Librarian.
+If there are questions regarding French accents, punctuation, or capitalization, contact the librarian.

 Two business days before the end of the quarter, stop making entries to the New Canadian Books List.
-Proofread and print out a copy of the list to submit to the Canadian Studies Librarian, who will make any final edits and add any Canadian Government Documents and Reference entries.
-The Canadian Studies Librarian will publish the list online on Fogler Library’s Canadian Studies guide, and will also forward a hard copy to the Canadian-American Center.
+Proofread and print out a copy of the list to submit to the librarian, who will make any final edits and add any Canadian Government Documents and Reference entries.
+The librarian will publish the list online on Fogler Library’s Canadian Studies guide, and will also forward a hard copy to the Canadian-American Center.